ANGELICA LISK-HANN - ROLE MODEL & AMBASSADOR

 When will Canada have several role models and institutions like Obama, Beyonce, Oprah, Tyler Perry, BET, etc.

 I feel like Canada is catching up to the US in terms of hearing about people stepping up and actually wanting to mentor in the community.
 I use the term mentor more than I would role model as I think we need to see the difference.
-I am a mentor, and will continue to be as I was mentored and I love sharing anything I may have learned with someone who I feel is going to use this information and energy to better themselves and really appreciate the time and effort.
-The term role model, well , maybe , but I feel pressure from that term.
-I feel more comfortable with mentor.
+I am a mentor and will continue to be as I was mentored and I love sharing anything I may have learned with someone who I feel is going to use this information and energy to better themselves and really appreciate the time and effort.
+The term role model, well, maybe, but I feel pressure from that term.
+I feel more comfortable with a mentor.

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?

 Lincoln Alexander was one of my best friends Fathers very dear friend and I had the opportunity to speak to him at their wedding.
-That 5 minute talk meant a lot to me.
+That 5-minute talk meant a lot to me.
 He was a great man.
-Michelle Jean is also someone who I respect and showed all of us that being a female and being of colour that we can do whatever we desire to if we educate ourselves, work hard and stay the course.
+Michelle Jean is also someone who I respect and showed all of us that being a female and being of color that we can do whatever we desire to if we educate ourselves, work hard and stay the course.

 Grant Fuhr for breaking the barrier in sports & Clement Virgo, Lawrence Hill for their Art.

 Dream Warriors, Maestro Fresh Wes, Drake, Socrates, Cardinal, Choclair, Debbie Cox, Tamia, Wade O Brown, Carlos Morgan, Carl Thomas, I could go on and on...
 I love them all!!

 What’s your understanding of Black History in Canada?